ADVANCED TUTORIALS

 Perspective

-The GTD’s Six-level Model for Reviewing Your Own Work allows you to know what is the basis of your personal life and your work and, thanks to this, be clear about the priorities that should govern your decisions.
+The GTD’s Six-level Model for Reviewing Your Own Work helps you understand the foundations of your personal and professional life, giving you clarity about the priorities that should guide your decisions.

-It is a hierarchical model of priorities in which each level should enhance and align with the ones above it.
+It’s a hierarchical model of priorities in which each level supports and aligns with those above it.

-Defining these six levels of perspective will help you understand what is important and what is not, to spend your time productively on the things that are worthwhile, and ultimately, to get you where you want to go.
+Defining these six levels of perspective helps you distinguish what truly matters, focus your time on what’s most meaningful, and ultimately move toward where you want to go.

 1. Purpose

-At each level you will find additional information to help you understand correctly what it refers to (1).
+Each level includes extra information to help you clearly understand what it represents (1).

-Everything else—vision, goals, projects and actions—derive from this purpose and should lead you towards it.
+Everything else—your vision, goals, projects, and actions—flows from this purpose and should move you toward it.

 To support your purpose, at this level you have a Principles and Values section so that you can express and always keep in mind the principles and values that will determine how you do things.
-They will guide you when making decisions and facing any problem.
+They’ll guide you as you make decisions and handle challenges.
 Use the button (2) to add principles and values that support your life purpose (use the “save” button to save the data later).

 2. Vision

-Vision is the image you have of yourself in the not too distant future, three to five years.
+Your vision is the picture you have of yourself three to five years from now.
 Based on this vision, your brain will establish the goals needed to make it a reality.

 Defining the vision involves thinking about how you want to be in the future, both personally and professionally.
-At the very least, you will need a couple of statements for this.
+At minimum, you’ll need a few clear statements to describe it.

 You can create a new vision statement with the button (1) and edit the existing statements by clicking on an item in the list (2).
-When you have turned a vision into reality, you can mark it as “achieved” (3).
+When a vision becomes reality, you can mark it as ‘achieved’ (3).
 The visions already achieved will appear in the list (4).

 The number of Goals related to each Vision is displayed.
 By clicking on that link (5) you will be able to see those goals in detail (at level 3).